-Join us on March 31st and April 1st for a free two-day in-person regional XSEDE workshop hosted by Arizona State University.
+Join us on March 31 – April 1, 2014 for a free two-day in-person regional XSEDE workshop hosted by Arizona State University.
 Open to all faculty, researchers, and students in all disciplines including Humanities, Arts and Social Sciences (HASS), interested in learning how to incorporate analytics, modeling and simulation, advanced data analysis and visualization, and high performance computing into their teaching and research.
 The workshop will provide an overview of computational, data analysis, visualization, and data storage resources available at ASU Advanced Computing Center (A2C2), U of A Research Computing Center and XSEDE.
 There will be hands-on training sessions on topics such as parallel programming, scientific visualization, and simulation and modeling tools for the classroom.

 A2C2 provides transformative advanced computing solutions, in a cost-effective manner, to support the University’s mission and goals as they apply to research, education, and public service.